Article I — Name

 - communicating on a regular basis with the Chair of the Faculty Senate about issues common to both bodies;

-- disseminating information about Graduate Council actions to the Provost, Academic Council, and others as appropriate or requested.
+- disseminating information about Graduate Council actions to the Provost and others as appropriate or requested.

 - The Graduate Council shall meet monthly, with additional meetings scheduled as needed.
 The regular time, place, and date of meetings will be published.
 All meetings are open.
 Agendas will be distributed by the Chair to Council members, the Provost, academic deans, and others by request one week prior to each regular monthly meeting.

 - The quorum for conducting Graduate Council business shall consist of those members who are present.
-If a member cannot attend, s/he may appoint a substitute from the graduate faculty of his/her program.
-The substitute may vote on matters before the Council at that meeting.
+Substitute attendees may only vote on matters before the Council if they are faculty.

 Article IV — Adoption and Implementation